 #1 Give gifts based on their 2 Money Personalities

 We did mountains of research with a statistical scientist from Stanford and found we all have a Primary and a Secondary Money Personality—ways we are hard-wired to think about and deal with money.
-(If you don’t know yours yet, take our free online assessment to find both of yours.)
+(If you don’t know yours yet, click HERE to take our confidential online assessment to find out both of yours TODAY.)

 We worked with one couple where she was the Saver and Security Seeker while he was a Risk Taker and Spender.
 (Notice no shared Money Personalities between them.)